pavel-kirienko/o1heap/README.md

 Following some of the ideas expressed in the discussion about memory caching in real-time systems in [Herter 2014], this implementation takes caching-related issues into consideration.
 The Half-Fit algorithm itself is inherently optimized to minimize the number of random memory accesses.
-Furthermore, the allocation strategy favors least recently used memory fragments to minimize cache misses in the application.
+Furthermore, the allocation strategy favors most recently used memory fragments to minimize cache misses in the application.

 ### Implementation